Mortimer J. Adler, Author of How to Read a Book

 “Trinity School closely approximates the ideal in education.
 It is an extraordinary school.”

 Looking for a curriculum that can both challenge and

 Our curriculum puts students on track to tackle challenging subjects like calculus and physics.
-Your child will graduate having read and discussed original texts by authors like Augustine, Aquinas, Descartes and Hegel.
+Your child will graduate having read and discussed original texts by authors like Homer, Aristotle, Augustine and Dostoevsky.
 And everyone participates in our performance-based arts program, acting in plays, performing in concerts and entering their work in juried art shows.

 Trinity School’s program is rightly ambitious, but the pace of the curriculum is designed to allow for wonder and engagement

 The story of creation, the fall and God’s work to redeem his people is not only one of the greatest stories ever told, in the Christian understanding it is the key to understanding the human condition.
 Students at Trinity School study biblical geography, twice work their way through the Scriptures, study the traditions of their own denomination and end with a capstone course on what it might mean, in the words of our mission, to “be of use to God in the wise care and governance of his creation and in the building of his kingdom.”
 Learn more.